Gwenyugo/docs/src/content/1.7/webservice/tutorials/prestashop-webservice-lib/listing-resources.md

 foreach ($resources as $resource) {
     $attributes = $resource->attributes();
     $resourceId = $attributes['id'];
-    // From there you could, for example, use th resource ID to call the webservice to get its details }
+    // From there you could, for example, use the resource ID to call the webservice to get its details }
 ```